 These three airlines, wholly owned by their governments, are using unprecedented subsidies to exploit their open and unfettered access to the U.S. market.
 This threatens our U.S. airline industry, airline jobs and the U.S. economy.
 Show your support for Open Skies by signing the petition requesting the U.S. government to review the subsidies and ensure airline competition is fair.

-In response to the launch of Qatar Airways’ new flight to Atlanta the Partnership issued the following statement.
+In response to Qatar Airways’ planned expansion to eight new cities, including Las Vegas, NV, the Partnership for Open & Fair Skies issued the following statement.

 The Three Airlines Are Violating U.S. Open Skies Policy